 A dashboard is a view of geographic information and data that allows you to monitor events, make decisions, inform others, and see trends.
 Dashboards are designed to display multiple visualizations that work together on a single screen.
-They offer a comprehensive and engaging view of your data, to provide key insights for at-a-glance decision making.
-Like web maps and web layers, dashboards are part of the ArcGIS geoinformation model.
-They are items within your ArcGIS organization.
-You can identify dashboards by their icon when browsing and searching for content.
+They offer a comprehensive view of your data and provide key insights for at-a-glance decision-making.
+Similar to web maps and web layers, dashboards are part of the ArcGIS geoinformation model.
+They are items within your organization that can be identified by their icon when browsing and searching for content.

 There are many reasons to create a dashboard, and many types of dashboards you can create.
-Reasons to create a dashboard include to:
+Dashboards allow you to do the following:

-- Ensure all your colleagues are on the same page, through viewing and using the same information
+- Ensure all your colleagues are focused on the same goal through viewing and using the same information.

-- Monitor the health of a business, product, organizational team, or campaign
+- Monitor in real time the health of a business, product, organizational team, or campaign.

 The type of dashboard you create is based on who you're sharing it with and the information you want to convey.
-Some dashboards are purely operational in nature.
-They are designed to tell you what is happening now and match the quickly changing nature of incidents, events, and other activities.
-Other dashboards are more strategic.
-They track key performance indicators, and are ideal for executives and other senior managers interested in monitoring their organization's KPIs and metrics.
-Last, some dashboards are analytical, and used to identify data trends or other interesting data characteristics.
+Some dashboards are operational in nature and are designed to tell you what is happening now while matching the quickly changing nature of incidents, events, and other activities.
+Some are more strategic and are ideal for executives and other senior managers interested in monitoring their organization's key performance indicators (KPIs) and metrics.
+Some dashboards are more analytical and are used to identify data trends or other interesting data characteristics.
 Last, some are simply informative and are used to tell a story with the data.

-Each type of dashboard gets used by different teams and people within and outside an organization.
-Example users include command chiefs, operations managers, senior executives, GIS managers, GIS analysts, and even community members.
+Dashboards are created to be intuitive and easy to understand by different teams and people within and outside of an organization.
+Example users include command chiefs, operations managers, senior executives, GIS managers, GIS analysts, and community members.

-Dashboards are composed of elements, such as maps, lists, charts, gauges, and indicators.
-A dashboard occupies 100% of the application browser window.
+Dashboards are composed of configurable elements, such as maps, lists, charts, gauges, and indicators, and occupy 100 percent of the application browser window.
 Elements can be stacked or grouped together in various ways.

 The following are characteristics of an effective dashboard: